 Currently accepting new commissions for temporary and permanent works for private or public spaces as well as inquiries for visiting artist lectures and projects. please contact email@example.com

-I will be one of four featured artists for the “Installation Art of the Carolinas” show curated by Erin Glaze-Nathanson for the Artfields festival.
-Along with artists, Jarod Charzewski, Jocelyn Chateauvert, and Herb Parker, I will be in residence creating a new site-specific work for this event.
+I was one of four featured artists for the “Installation Art of the Carolinas” show curated by Erin Glaze-Nathanson for the Artfields festival.
+Along with artists, Jarod Charzewski, Jocelyn Chateauvert, and Herb Parker, I was in residence creating a new site-specific work for this event.

 As part of the Artnow lecture series, focused on Southern contemporary artists, I will be giving a talk on my work and the “Have Sticks Will Travel” tour that has consumed the past 4 years of my life.
-A selection of prints, crates, and tour related ephemera will be on display in the Education gallery, admission is free and more details can be found on the museum website here,
+A selection of prints, crates, and tour related ephemera was on display in the Education gallery, details here http://jonathanbrilliant.com/cratesandimpressions/